-6.10 Noise generated by people using a hot food take away can be a material consideration when determining planning application.
+6.11 Noise generated by people using a hot food take away, or congregating outside it, can be a material consideration when determining planning application.
 However, as the threat of public disorder at a hot food take away is not inevitable, it is usually unreasonable to assume that granting permission for a hot food take away would result in an increase in congregating youths and/or anti social behaviour.
 Consequently, objections to take away development on the grounds that the proposed use will give rise to anti-social behaviour are unlikely to constitute a reason for refusal.